It is recommended to copy an existing recipe and use it as a base to create a new recipe.

 Adding a Standard Step

-- In the Ingredients and Preparation section, click the Add Standard Step button.
-The Add Standard Step window appears.
+- In the Ingredients and Preparation section, click the Use Standard Step button.
+The Use Standard Step window appears.

 - Locate the standard step you want to add and click its + icon.
 Note that you can use the Search field and Type filter to aid in your search.